joepurdy/purdybot/README.md

 ### lib/bot/BotCommands.js
 This is where you add things that the bot can do.
 Some commands are broken into separate files such as `cmds/thanks` and `cmds/about`.
 Each command gets a `input` which is a blob of data including what the user entered, and a bot instance.

-TODO: Remove this
-### KBase.js
-The Knowledge base.
-This is an interface to all the data in the wiki.

 ### RoomMessages.js